chelh/VBASync/README.md

-To build the tool, you will need to download [`VBACompressionCodec.dll`](https://github.com/chelh/VBACompressionCodec/releases), and drop it in the solution’s root directory.
+To build the tool, you will need to download [`VBACompressionCodec.dll`](https://github.com/chelh/VBACompressionCodec/releases), and drop it in the `src/` directory.

 <h2>License</h2>
 Copyright © 2017 Chelsea Hughes